KyleTheScientist/dinoworld4/DW4.md

 ## Easy

+- [ ] Move tricericop to the precinct after you give him the donuts
 - [ ] More lighting
 - [ ] Nude dialogue for everyone
 - [ ] Make player unable to interact during dialogue